iconexperience/imageswitch/README.md

            defaults to: 'linear'
  + queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
+ + onStart: Callback function when animation starts defaults to: #empty function#
+ + onFinish: Callback function when animation finishes defaults to: #empty function#
  + cycle: Set to true to run animation in an repeating cycle defaults to: false
  + cyclePauseDuration: Time in milliseconds to pause between cycles defaults to: 2000
- + onStartCycle: Callback function when cycle starts defaults to: empty function
+ + onStartCycle: Callback function when cycle starts defaults to: #empty function#
- + onFinishCycle: Callback function when cycle ends defaults to: empty function
+ + onFinishCycle: Callback function when cycle ends defaults to: #empty function#
- + sequence:
+ + sequence: Animate all images one by one in a sequence order.
+             You can set this option to true or false.
+If you want more control pass a map of additional options:
+               + order: set to 'forward' | 'reverse' | 'random'
+                        defaults to: 'forward'
+               + interval: time in milliseconds defaults to: #duration of animation#
+               + onStartSequenceStep: Callback function when each animation in the sequence starts. defaults to: #empty function#
-          defaults to: false { order: 'forward', interval: #duration of animation# }}
+               + onFinishSequenceStep: Callback function when each animation in the sequence finishes. defaults to: #empty function# setting the sequence option to true is equivalent to { order: 'forward', interval: #duration of animation# }}
+             defaults to: false

 ### .imageSwitch('bottom')